top of page

 Affordable, Culturally Appropriate Homes as a Catalyst for Economic Empowerment

-The shortage of affordable, culturally appropriate homes within Indigenous Communities is not just a challenge but a call to action for sustainable economic development.
-The potential to turn this scarcity into an opportunity for local employment, skills development, and economic empowerment by involving Indigenous community members in the construction and maintenance of homes, we are effectively creating a ripple effect of positive change, fostering a sense of pride and ownership within the community.
+The shortage of affordable, culturally appropriate homes within First Nations Communities is not just a challenge but a call to action for sustainable economic development.
+The potential to turn this scarcity into an opportunity for local employment, skills development, and economic empowerment by involving First Nations community members in the construction and maintenance of homes, we are effectively creating a ripple effect of positive change, fostering a sense of pride and ownership within the community.

 Boreal home construction in forested area.